dit1091/Google-Book-Search/README.md

 ## User Story
 `AS a book reader`
 \
-`I WANT to be able to search books via Google and save them`
+`I WANT to be able to search books via the Google search engine and save them`
 \
 `SO THAT I can have a database of my favorite books and books I want to read.`